 ●(See "Intrauterine adhesions".)

 The advantage of performing laparoscopy early in the evaluation of women suspected of having endometriosis or pelvic adhesions is that surgical therapy can be initiated, while avoiding potentially ineffective or unnecessary empiric medical treatment for ovulation induction.
-Endometriosis, if identified, can be excised/ablated at the time of the diagnostic procedure and pelvic adhesions can be lysed.
-(See "Pathogenesis and treatment of infertility in women with endometriosis".)
+Endometriosis, if identified, can be excised/ablated at the time of the diagnostic procedure, and pelvic adhesions can be lysed.
+(See "Treatment of infertility in women with endometriosis".)